 Our path took us alongside the River Cerne towards Godmanstone, home to a tiny thatched inn, now sadly closed.
 A long gentle path led up to the Wessex Ridgeway and wonderful views across the valley with glimpses of trees already displaying some of their autumn colours.
 At the top of the track we paused for a rest, admiring views across a beautiful valley to a distant Roman Road and to Hardy’s Monument, shrouded in mist, on the far horizon.

 We walked down a grassy amphitheatre and along the valley floor before heading up the other side of the valley and over the next hill where we could see the village of Sydling St Nicholas – our lunch destination.
-The village is full of lovely houses, some thatched, some flint built and is peaceful.
-We had a good lunch at The Greyhound pub before setting off out of the village towards the Cerne Giant at Cerne Abbas.
+The village is full of lovely houses, some thatched, some flint built, totally peaceful.
+We lunched at The Greyhound Inn before setting off out of the village towards the Cerne Giant at Cerne Abbas.

-Another good climb took us back to the Wessex Ridgeway and along a path on the crest of the hill before descending gently towards Cerne Abbas.
+Another good climb took us back to the Wessex Ridgeway to crest the hill before descending gently towards Cerne Abbas.
 We saw the famous Giant in all his naked glory before reaching the village with its wonderful Abbey, church and medieval houses.
-Our transport was waiting to return us to lovely Yalbury Cottage, another superb supper and an early night for some to watch the rugby!
+Our transport was waiting to return us to lovely Yalbury Cottage, another superb supper while we reflected on the joys of rediscovering on foot the joys of Hardy’s Wessex.

 We gathered again on Sunday to walk in Hardy’s footsteps from Lower Bockhampton along the banks of the River Frome to the church at Stinsford (Hardy’s Mellstock).
 There we visited the church and the churchyard – full of beauty, atmosphere and images of Hardy and his family, especially poignant as we read some of his poetry at the graveside.